-NETWORKING USING WINDOWS SERVER CN 213
+CIS 213 NETWORKING USING WINDOWS SERVER

 This course features WINDOWS Server as the local area network operating system and provides hands-on tutorials for the student to plan and implement Windows Server.
 The study includes an introduction to configuring protocols such as TCP/IP, continues with how to configure name resolution as well as vital services such as DNS, WINS, DHCP, and IP Sec and emphasizes Active Directory configuration.
-PREREQUISITE: Students must have completed CNS 129
+PREREQUISITE: CIS 129 WINDOWS OPERATING SYSTEMS

-NETWORK DESIGN AND VIRTUALIZATION CN 215
+CIS 215 NETWORK DESIGN AND VIRTUALIZATION

 In this course the student will design a virtualized computer network to be integrated in a working networked environment.
-PREREQUISITES: CN126 CISCO ACADEMY/NETWORKING TECHNOLOGIES I AND CN213 NETWORKING USING MICROSOFT WINDOWS SERVER.
+PREREQUISITES: CIS126 CISCO ACADEMY/NETWORKING TECHNOLOGIES I AND CIS213 NETWORKING USING MICROSOFT WINDOWS SERVER.